prisms-center/CASMcode_crystallography/CONTRIBUTE.md

 ## Installing from source

 > **Note**
-> Care must be taken, especially on linux, that code linking to the CASM C++ libraries is compiled with the same choice of the -D_GLIBCXX_USE_CXX11_ABI compiler flag, otherwise there will be "undefined reference" linking errors (see [Dual ABI](https://gcc.gnu.org/onlinedocs/libstdc++/manual/using_dual_abi.html)).
+> Care must be taken on linux that code linking to the CASM C++ libraries is compiled with the same choice of the -D_GLIBCXX_USE_CXX11_ABI compiler flag, otherwise there will be "undefined reference" linking errors (see [Dual ABI](https://gcc.gnu.org/onlinedocs/libstdc++/manual/using_dual_abi.html)).
 The CASM Linux C++ libraries distributed on PyPI with tag "manylinux2014" use -D_GLIBCXX_USE_CXX11_ABI=0.
-Newer compilers, and all supported macosx versions, default to -D_GLIBCXX_USE_CXX11_ABI=1.
+Newer compilers default to -D_GLIBCXX_USE_CXX11_ABI=1.
 It will be noted in the following where configuration steps may be necessary.

-Installation of `libcasm-xtal` from source requires standard compilers with support for C++17, Python >= 3.8.
+Installation of libcasm distribution packages from source requires standard compilers with support for C++17, Python >= 3.8.
+The use of [ccache](https://ccache.dev/) is recommended to avoid duplicating compilations.
 For example:

 - On Ubuntu linux:

   ```
-  sudo apt-get install build-essential cmake
+  sudo apt-get install build-essential ccache cmake
   ```

 - On Mac OSX:

   ```
   xcode-select --install
-  brew install cmake
+  brew install ccache cmake
   ```

 - In a conda environment:

   ```
-  conda create -n casm --override-channels -c conda-forge python=3 cmake
+  conda create -n casm --override-channels -c conda-forge python=3 ccache cmake
   conda activate casm
   ```

+> **Note**
+> If installing from a git repository, make sure any submodules are checkout out with:
+>
+>     git submodule update --init --recursive

-Then `libcasm-xtal` and its dependencies can be installed with:
+Then the CASM package and its dependencies can be installed with:

     # Configuration options:
     #